NBA Trade Rumors: Kevin Love To Miami For Hassan Whiteside In Heat-Cavs Suggested Deal, Per ‘Bleacher Report’

 Miami will surely appreciate the potential acquisition of Kevin Love.
 The 29-year-old power forward hasn’t been his usual self since teaming up with LeBron James in Cleveland.
 Joining a team where he could be the main option on the offensive end of the floor could help him bring back the “Minnesota Kevin Love.”

 However, for the Cavs to pull the trigger on the Kevin Love for Hassan Whiteside trade, two things need to happen, according to Buckley.
-First, the Cavaliers should convince LeBron James to sign an extension or at least opt-in of the final year of his contract.
+First, the Cavaliers should convince LeBron James to sign an extension or at least opt in of the final year of his contract.
 Trading for Whiteside doesn’t make sense if James will leave.
 James’ departure will mark the start of Cleveland’s full-scale rebuild.

 Second, their defense in the ongoing 2017-18 NBA season should prove that they need Whiteside’s presence on the team.
 Buckley believes Love should also struggle once again in the playoffs for the Cavaliers to make him available in the trade market.
 Trading for Whiteside isn’t bad at all for Cleveland since they have been looking to improve their center position in the past years.